source-foundry/FSCW/README.md

 - Push to your repository and AppVeyor will create the setup EXE for you automatically (might take some minutes)
 - You can download the `(SetupExe)` file by selecting your project, clicking on *LATEST BUILD* and selecting *ARTIFACTS*

 You can also change [appveyor.yml](https://github.com/source-foundry/FSCW/blob/master/appveyor.yml) so the resulting `(SetupExe)` is added as a new release to you repository.
 The command for this is only commented out, but requires a GitHub token.
-Please use *Encrypt data* within AppVeyor.com (Right side of the top row) to encrypt your token!
+Please use *Encrypt data* in the account menu within AppVeyor.com to encrypt your token!

 ## Contributions